FG-Unofficial-Developers-Guild/FG-Aura-Effect/README.md

 # Compatibility and Instructions
 This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.10 (2021-02-04) and 4.1.0 (2021-05-15).
 It works with the 3.5E, 4E, 5E, and PFRPG rulesets.
 When using with versions before v4.1.0, you must have token locking enabled (and you still may encounter some issues).

 Users might also want to use [GKEnialb](https://www.fantasygrounds.com/forums/member.php?70614-GKEnialb)'s [Token Height Indicator](https://www.fantasygrounds.com/forums/showthread.php?66566-5E-Token-Height-Indicator) which makes the auras height-aware.
+Unfortuantely, some users are seeing some issues with script errors when using this pairing.

 This extension is not fully compatible with SilentRuin's [Polymorphism Extension](https://www.fantasygrounds.com/forums/showthread.php?61009).
 It seems that [when concentration on polymorph is broken, a script error is triggered](https://www.fantasygrounds.com/forums/showthread.php?57417-5E-Aura-Effects&p=607915&viewfull=1#post607915) in SilentRuin's code (which I am unable to test for/fix since I don't own that extension).